 - Head over the Pinterest to discover what travel bloggers (ahem) have to say.

-- Buy a good guidebook or two and start reading.
+- Buy some good travel guidebooks and start reading.

 - Watch YouTube videos about your destination.